A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling

 \subsection{Implementation details}

-We used a similar general residual architecture for content/style encoders and decoders as in the original MUNIT paper \citep{xuan2022multimodal}, except with an additional layer at the end of the content encoder to produce content maps of the specified number of channels.
+We used a similar general residual architecture for content/style encoders and decoders as in the original MUNIT paper \citep{huang2018multimodal}, except with an additional layer at the end of the content encoder to produce content maps of the specified number of channels.
 We used 2 or 4 content channels, depending on the content downsampling factor.
-The discriminators were implemented as multi-scale PatchGAN networks enabling them to locally assess the input images for realism at different scales.
-We used 1 scale in the BrainWeb simulations and 3 scales in the NYU and LUMC benchmark.
-We additionally conditioned the discriminators on foreground masks of the images to penalize background signal, and we used spectral normalization \citep{miyato2018spectral} to stabilize the GAN training.
-For hyperparameters, we found that pre-training loss weight values $\alpha_1=\alpha_2=\alpha_3=1$ and paired fine-tuning values $\beta_1=\beta_2=\beta_3=1$ worked generally well for the \textit{in vivo} datasets.
-In the benchmarks, the step size $\gamma$ of the CR module of PnP-CoSMo was tuned per acceleration for each dataset and the number of iterations was set to 200.
+The discriminators were implemented as multi-scale PatchGAN networks, enabling them to locally assess the input images for realism at different scales.
+We used 1 scale in the BrainWeb simulations and three scales in the NYU and LUMC benchmark.
+We additionally conditioned the discriminators on foreground masks of the images to penalize the background signal, and we used spectral normalization \citep{miyato2018spectral} to stabilize the GAN training.